Fry's 2-run homer, squeeze bunt lead Guardians over Tigers 5-4 and force ALDS Game 5

 DETROIT (AP) — Pinch-hitter David Fry had a go-ahead, two-run homer in the seventh inning, then bunted home an insurance run in the ninth to help the Cleveland Guardians force a decisive Game 5 against the Detroit Tigers in their AL Division Series with a 5-4 victory on Thursday night.

+“David Fry is one of the best baseball players in this league,” Guardians manager Stephen Vogt said.

-Cleveland ended a streak of 11 losses in postseason elimination games dating to Game 6 of 1997 World Series.
+Cleveland ended a streak of 11 losses in postseason elimination games dating to Game 6 of 1997 World Series after Emmanuel Clase retired got five outs for his third multi-inning save of the year.

+“It’s win or go home,” Vogt said.
+“You want your best pitchers out there as long as possible.”

+AL Cy Young Award favorite Tarik Skubal will start Game 5 for the Tigers on Saturday night in Cleveland.

+“It’s always comforting to have Tarik Skubal on the mound,” Detroit manager A.J.
+Hinch said.

-Game 5 is Saturday in Cleveland, with ace Tarik Skubal set to start for the Tigers.
-The winner advances to the ALCS against the New York Yankees or Kansas City Royals starting Monday.
+The winner advances to the AL Championship Series against the Yankees in New York starting Monday.

+“We’re still one win away,” Detroit first baseman Spencer Torkeslon said.
+"That’s the mindset.
+We don’t want it easy.
+We knew it wasn’t going to be easy.

 Fry said the Guardians’ resilience was no surprise.